Reporting and Responding to Complaints of Discrimination, Harassment, and Related Misconduct Involving a Student as the Responding Party Procedures

 3. Credibility

-The Formal Determination process will provide the opportunity for the Decision-maker to question parties and witnesses to adequately assess a party’s or witness’s credibility to the extent credibility is both in dispute and relevant to evaluating one or more allegations.
+The Formal Determination process will provide the opportunity for the Decision-Maker to question parties and witnesses to adequately assess a party’s or witness’s credibility to the extent credibility is both in dispute and relevant to evaluating one or more allegations.
 Credibility determinations must not be based on a person’s status as a Reporting Party, Responding Party, or witness.

 g.
 Impact Statement

 The Reporting Party and Responding Party will be provided the opportunity to submit a written impact statement.
 The purpose of the impact statement is for the parties to provide relevant information about how the alleged conduct has affected their access to educational programs, activities, and opportunities.
-The impact statement can also include any mitigating or aggravating factors to be considered for the purposes of determining sanctions as outlined in the Sanctions, Corrective Measures, and Remedies section, if applicable.
+The impact statement can also include any mitigating or aggravating factors to be considered for the purposes of determining sanctions as outlined in the Sanctions, Additional Measures, and Remedies section, if applicable.

 h.
 Review of Draft Investigation Report

-At the end of the investigation, but before the investigator(s) issue a final investigation report, the EOC will, as permitted by law or policy, provide the parties with an equal opportunity to review a draft investigation report that summarizes the information gathered and synthesizes the areas of agreements and disagreement between the parties with any supporting information or accounts.
+At the end of the investigation, but before the investigator(s) issue a final investigation report, the UCO will, as permitted by law or policy, provide the parties with an equal opportunity to review a draft investigation report that summarizes the information gathered and synthesizes the areas of agreements and disagreement between the parties with any supporting information or accounts.

 The draft investigation report will not include an investigative finding and may be presented in redacted form.
-The EOC will give each party and the party’s Advocate, if any, access to the draft investigation report via download-restricted electronic means.
+The UCO will give each party and the party’s Advocate, if any, access to the draft investigation report via download-restricted electronic means.
 To safeguard privacy, the parties may not photograph or copy the draft investigation report.
 However, the parties will be permitted to take notes on the content.

 The parties may submit any additional comment or information to the investigator(s) within 10 business days following the date of the notice of the opportunity to review the draft investigation report.
 This is the final opportunity for the parties to identify any additional information or witnesses for the investigator(s) to consider.